 When we refer collectively to 'health and social care services' we include the broad range of health and wellbeing offers.
 For pregnant women and children, we include health visiting services, school nurses and a range of children and young people's health and wellbeing services.

-We also acknowledge the valuable services our partners provide in formal and informal education, leisure, managing and caring for outdoor spaces and the environment, travel, highways, housing, planning and the work of our local schools, colleges, and universities, plus police, fire, and coastguard services, which all play a crucial role in keeping us safe and well.
-All of these are considered central to helping our Partnership achieve its objectives and we hold these with equal value.
+We also acknowledge the valuable services our partners provide in formal and informal education, leisure, managing and caring for outdoor spaces and the environment, travel, highways, housing, planning and the work of our local schools, colleges, and universities, police, fire and coastguard services, which all play a crucial role in keeping us safe and well.
+All are considered central to helping our Partnership achieve its objectives we hold with equal value.